Night and the Doctor

 Night and the Doctor is a series of five made-for-DVD mini-episodes of Doctor Who which were written by Steven Moffat.
 They were released as bonus features in the Complete Sixth Series DVD and Blu-ray box sets in November 2011.
 The first four are narratively linked, centring on the question, "What does the Doctor do at night when his companions are asleep?" and take place in the console room of the TARDIS.
-The fifth one precedes the events of the episode "Closing Time", possibly a prequel or deleted scene, though this remains unconfirmed by the BBC.
+The fifth one precedes the events of the episode "Closing Time".
 No cast or crew were credited for any of the five episodes except for writer Steven Moffat.

 Episodes

 "Bad Night"

 When Amy Pond (Karen Gillan) answers the TARDIS telephone in the middle of the night, she learns the Doctor carries on a very active social and adventuring life while his companions sleep.
 The Doctor (Matt Smith) then enters the TARDIS carrying a goldfish, whom he claims is actually a British Queen.
 Amy tries to piece together how the fate of the Commonwealth could possibly be affected by the Doctor, an unseen River Song, an unnamed Prince of Wales and the goldfish.
 She wants to have a serious conversation with the Doctor about her uneasy sleep, but the Doctor calls for her husband Rory (Arthur Darvill) to come deal with her emotions when he realises that he picked up the wrong goldfish.